Search This Blog

 Esther moved out of Globe House to The Cottage, Oxford Road.
 Despite the name, The Cottage was not little, but a good sized house.
 There Esther died in 1903.
 With her at both of her Marlow homes as well as in Hurley was her long term parlour maid / housemaid Emily Eaton who was originally from Caversham.

-On a more positive note, Esther was dedicated supporter of the Cottage Hospital both in terms of financial donations and practical gifts for the inpatients such as eggs for their breakfast.
+On a more positive note, Esther was a dedicated supporter of the Cottage Hospital both in terms of financial donations and practical gifts for the inpatients such as eggs for their breakfast.

 In 1875 Frederic William Berger was the owner of Globe House and it was he who knocked it down, and the house next door which had been occupied by William Vincent Baines a coal and salt merchant in 1871.
 The demolition in itself didn't get people's backs up, it was what he replaced them with.
 The street frontage of the property was the stable block and coach house plus a brick entrance archway, the new house being well back from the road.
 Nowhere else in England, lamented the Bucks Herald, would you be allowed to put the back end of your stables onto a town's main street.
-For others the red brick of those stables and size of the arch were a vulgarity no matter where they were placed.
+For others the red brick of those stables and the size of the arch were a vulgarity no matter where they were placed.
 In the building trade and architecture community the archway in particular was seen as a triumph of design however.

 The architect of New Court was not a Marlow man but the builder of the stabling and archway was, Thomas Corby, based right next door to the new stable block.
 He, his father and their workers built so much of Marlow at the time.
 I will do a separate post on him and his work in the future.
 He may have actually built the house as well.